IndigoUnited/js-dejavu/README_website.md

     initialize: function (name, pinCode) {
         this._name = name;
         this.__pinCode = pinCode;

-        // create timer that will callback methods of the class setTimeout(this._logName, 1000);

         // note that we're binding to the current instance in this case.
         // also note that if this function is to be used only as a callback, you can